-- All personnel on site must wear hard hats in accordance with the requirements of 29 CFR 1910.135: Head Protection, 29 CFR 1926.100: Head Protection and ANSI Z-89.1 1986: Personal Protective Equipment for Industrial Workers. - All personnel on site must wear hand protection in accordance with the requirements of 29 CFR 1910.138: Hand Protection and 29 CFR 1910.132: Personal Protective Equipment - All personnel on site must wear foot protection in accordance with the requirements of 29 CFR 1910-136: Foot Protection and ANSI Z41-1991: Protective Footwear. - All personnel on site must wear eye and face protection in accordance with the requirements of 29 CFR 1910.133: Eye and Face Protection, 29 CFR 1926.102: eye and Face Protection and ANSI Z-87.1 1989.
-Tinted lenses not meeting these requirements shall not be worn on site. - All personnel on site shall wear work clothing meeting MIOSHA requirements for their individual work task.
+- All personnel on site must wear hard hats in accordance with the requirements of 29 CFR 1926.100: Head Protection and ANSI Z-89.1 - 1986: Personal Protective Equipment for Industrial Workers and MIOSHA Rule 408.40621 Certification of Head Protection. - All personnel on site must wear hand protection in accordance with the requirements of 29 CFR 1926.96: Criteria for personal protective equipment and MIOSHA Rule 408.40626 Body Protection. - All personnel on site must wear foot protection in accordance with the requirements of 29 CFR 1926.96: Foot Protection, MIOSHA Rule 408.40625 Certification and use of foot protection and ANSI Z41-1991: Protective Footwear. - All personnel on site must wear eye and face protection in accordance with the requirements of 29 CFR 1926.102: Eye and Face Protection, MIOSHA Rule 408.40623 Certification of face and eye protection and ANSI Z-87.1 1989.
+Tinted lenses not meeting these requirements shall not be worn on site.
+Tinted lenses are not permitted for drilling after dusk. - All personnel on site shall wear work clothing meeting MIOSHA requirements for their individual work task in accordance with 29CFR1926.95 and MIOSHA rule 408.40617